-Considering they are one of the more traditional occasions in the litany that require creating RSVPs and managing a guest list, it’s no surprise that many families struggle with just how to create an RSVP (online or traditional) that appropriately suits their Bar/Bat Mitzvah planning.
+Considering they are one of the more traditional occasions in the litany that require creating RSVPs and managing a guest list, it’s no surprise that many families struggle with just how to create an online bar mitzvah RSVP that suits their planning.
 With the increasing movement to digital RSVPs over the past few years, another layer has been added to this process that may confuse folks (especially those who are still a little web-wary) considering handling their event management and guest list responsibilities online.
 We decided to compile one of our patented quick-hitter tip lists to help you navigate the worrisome but easy world of creating an online RSVP for your upcoming Bar or Bat Mitzvah:

 1. Leave plenty of time to create your online bar mitzvah RSVP

 Since you want to ensure that all of your close friends and family can partake in your family’s special occasion, generally you want to begin the Bar/Bat Mitzvah process as soon as you’ve decided on a concrete date for the ceremony and reception.
 As with anything in the planning process, the more leeway you can give yourself for compiling a guest list and notifying the guests (as well as the painstaking process of waiting for responses, which can take quite a bit longer than you might expect) the less you’ll have to worry when planning the rest of your event.
 We’d recommend giving yourself at least a 4-5 month advance window before the event to create your invitiations and get them out to guests, as it can take a few months before you have close to a final tally and you’ll want this info when deciding the location, catering, party gifts etc.

 2. Think about all the info you’ll need